 Welcome to the world’s most comprehensive, accurate, and up-to-date guide to Universal Orlando Resort's Express Passes.
 This guide has a lot of information, including several FAQs at the very bottom.
 We highly recommend that you take the time to thoroughly read through all of our information, as we cover many of the popular questions around this topic – including whether Express Passes are worth it on any given date.

 What are Universal Express Passes?

-For example, let’s say the regular standby line for The Incredible Hulk is a 45 minute wait.
-Then the Express Pass line will likely get you on the ride in about five to 10 minutes.
-This brings to light our first important point: Express Passes are not “front of the line” passes.
-When Universal Studios Florida and Islands of Adventure are busy, there will be a wait when using Express Passes.
-However, the wait will be significantly shorter than the standby line, and you will practically never wait longer than 15 minutes.
+For example, let’s say the normal line for Hollywood Rip Ride Rockit is a 45-minute wait, which would more than likely place the Express Pass line at about five to 10 minutes.
+This brings to light our first important point: Express Passes are not “front of the line” tickets.
+When Universal Studios Florida and Islands of Adventure are busy, there will be a wait when using Express; however, that wait will be significantly shorter than the standby line, and you will rarely wait longer than 30 minutes.

-If the attraction is a ride, the Express Pass line is generally a separate, shorter queue than the standby line.
-If the attraction is a show, guests with Express Passes are allowed in before guests without them, allowing Express Pass guests to get better seats.
-However, to take advantage of this, you must be in the Express Pass line before the audience is admitted into the theater (usually 10 minutes before the show).
-Once both the Express Pass line and standby line have been admitted, your Express Pass benefit is forfeited for that performance.
+If the attraction is a ride, the Express Pass line is a separate, shorter queue than the standby line.
+If the attraction is a show, guests with Express Passes are allowed into the venue before everyone else, granting them better seats.
+However, to take advantage of this, you must be in the Express queue before the audience is admitted into the theater (usually 10 to 15 minutes before showtime).
+Once the Express Pass and standby lines have been admitted into the venue, your Express benefit is forfeited for that performance.

-Universal Studios Florida – attractions & shows with Express Pass access
+Universal Studios Florida – attractions with Express Access